Weihrauch-completeness for layerwise computability: Examples of Weihrauch-complete layerwise computable operations

 \subsection{Law of the iterated logarithm}

-The \emph{law of the iterated logarithm} states that a one-dimensional random walk will eventually remain within a given sublinear (in time) bounds around the origin.
+The \emph{law of the iterated logarithm} states that a one-dimensional random walk will eventually remain within a given sublinear (in time) bound around the origin.
 We consider its effective version: